xapian/xapian/xapian-core/docs/stemming.rst

 Stemming Algorithms
 ===================

-Xapian uses the `Snowball Stemming
+Xapian uses the `Snowball Stemming Algorithms <https://snowballstem.org/>`_ which provide stemmers for more than 30 languages.
+See the `Xapian::Stem API documentation
-Algorithms <https://snowballstem.org/>`_.
-At present, these support Armenian, Basque, Catalan, Danish, Dutch, English, Finnish, French, German, Hungarian, Italian, Norwegian, Portuguese, Romanian, Russian, Spanish, Swedish, and Turkish.
+<apidoc/html/classXapian_1_1Stem.html#aa6c9376cf9bd70db28bc61850e334804>`_

-There are also implementations of Lovins' English stemmer, Porter's original English stemmer, the Kraaij-Pohlmann Dutch stemmer, and a variation of the German stemmer which normalises umlauts.
+for a list.

 We'd like to add stemmers for more languages - see the Snowball site for information on how to contribute.